ng-Classic/ng-classic/aio/content/guide/forms.md

 To define and show an error message when appropriate, take the following steps.

-1. Extend the `<input>` tag with a template reference variable that you can use to access the input box's Angular Classiccontrol from within the template.
+1. Extend the `<input>` tag with a template reference variable that you can use to access the input box's Angular Classic control from within the template.
     In the example, the variable is `#name="ngModel"`.

     <div class="alert is-helpful">

     The template reference variable \(`#name`\) is set to `"ngModel"` because that is the value of the [`NgModel.exportAs`](api/core/Directive#exportAs) property.
-    This property tells Angular Classichow to link a reference variable to a directive.
+    This property tells Angular Classic how to link a reference variable to a directive.

     </div>